Jinneng Holding Equipment Manufacturing Group: History

 Shanxi Jincheng Anthracite Mining Group was founded in 1958 as Jincheng Mining Bureau.
 In 2000 it was incorporated as a limited company.
 In 2011 Shanxi SASAC entrusted JAMG to manage Taiyuan Coal Gasification Group.

 In 2016 JAMG acquired 24.26% stake of Taiyuan Coal Gasification Co., Ltd., a listed subsidiary of Taiyuan Coal Gasification Group for (CN¥6.87 per share).
 A backdoor listing was planned for a subsidiary (山西蓝焰煤层气集团有限责任公司 (Shānxī lányàn méicéngqì jítuán yǒuxiàn zérèn gōngsī, Shanxi Blue Flame Coalbed Methane Group)) of JAMG, which produces coal mine methane.
 The listed company would acquire the subsidiary by paying cash and issuing new shares to JAMG.
 The assets of coal gas would sold back from the listed company to Taiyuan Coal Gasification Group.
 After the deal, JAMG would owned the listed company for 49.89%, followed by Taiyuan Coal Gasification Group for 16.66%.
 Additional new shares would be issued to other parties in order to dilute the effect of aforementioned deal, which JAMG and Taiyuan Coal Gasification Group may owned 40.05% and 13.38% stake respectively, with new investors owned 20%.

 In 2020 the company became a subsidiary of the consolidated Jinneng Holding Group, merging six companies including the Datong Coal Mine Group.

 Shareholders

-The shareholders of JAMG, as at 31 December 2015 were the State-owned Assets Supervision and Administration Commission (SASAC) of Shanxi Provincial People's Government, China Development Bank (via a wholly owned subsidiary) and China Cinda Asset Management.
+As of 31 December 2015, the shareholders of JAMG were the State-owned Assets Supervision and Administration Commission (SASAC) of Shanxi Provincial People's Government, China Development Bank (via a wholly owned subsidiary) and China Cinda Asset Management.
 The latter acquired the stake by debt-to-equity swap.
 On 29 January 2015 JAMG bought back 3.61% stake from China Construction Bank.
 The treasury stock was than canceled in mid-2015.